haxsaw/hikaru/docs/advanced.rst

     ``from hikaru.model.rel_1_16.v1 import *``

-   Or, if you're happy using the default release and version, you can simply have:

-    ``from hikaru.model import *``

 2. All of your custom classes must be defined at the top-level within your module, otherwise Hikaru won't be able to find them when needed.